50+ things to do with kids in Ottawa

 Explore art and make your own creations at the National Gallery

 You wouldn't think an art gallery, with really beautiful, expensive art, would be a great place for kids, but if you follow some tips, it can still be a fun outing.
-Check out their Family Sundays, or take a walk around with your baby.
+You can also take a walk around with your baby.

 Billings estate